jasonraimondi/jasonraimondi.com/content/posts/2018-01-16-brew-install-everything.md

----
-layout: post
++++
-title: "Brew Install Everything"
+title = "Brew Install Everything" date = 2018-01-16
-date: 2018-01-16T10:23:00 -08:00
-excerpt: "So you just got yourself a fresh Mac, now what?
+description = "So you just got yourself a fresh Mac, now what?
 Getting your Mac configured to your workflow is essential to productivity.
-You spend the better part of every day using it, it is worth spending the time to get it set up right the first time."
+You spend the better part of every day using it, it is worth spending the time to get it set up right the first time." tags = [
-tags: apple macos brew homebrew
----
+    "apple",
+    "macos",
+    "brew",
+    "homebrew",
+]
++++

 *Note: This is a modified and updated version of my original post [here](http://blog.eventfarm.com/developers/fresh-mac-now-what-brew-install-everything) on the Event Farm Engineering blog on Mar 14, 2016.*